RetroPie/RetroPie-Docs/docs/Wolfenstein-3D.md

 	maphead.sod -> maphead.sd1
 	vswap.sod -> vswap.sd1

-If you have game data that do not match the md5sums above, then please post at the [RetroPie Forum](https://retropie.org.uk/forum).
+If you have game data files that do not match the MD5 sums above, but are still valid, then please post the files and their checksums over at the [RetroPie Forum](https://retropie.org.uk/forum).